The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in New York, US

 Offers Telehealth

-Ritesh Ramdhani is a Neurologist in Great Neck, New York.
+Ritesh Ramdhani is a Neurologist practicing medicine in Great Neck, New York.
 Dr. Ramdhani is rated as an Advanced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Movement Disorders, Parkinson's Disease, Focal Dystonia, Drug Induced Dyskinesia, and Deep Brain Stimulation.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Movement Disorders, Parkinson's Disease, Focal Dystonia, Drug Induced Dyskinesia, and Deep Brain Stimulation.
+Dr. Ramdhani is board certified in American Board Of Psychiatry/Neurology-Neurology.

 Advanced in Opsoclonus-Myoclonus Syndrome